 - Jer.
 9:23f

-2 And when I came to you, brothers, I did not come with loftiness of speech or wisdom, proclaiming to you the mystery1 of God.
-2 For I determined to know nothing among you except Jesus Christ and Him crucified.
-3 And I was with you in weakness, and in fear, and in much trembling.
-4 And my message and my proclamation did not come in persuasive words of wisdom, but in a demonstration of the Spirit and of power, 5 so that your faith should not be in the wisdom of men but in the power of God.
+2 Now when I came to you, brothers, I didn’t come with loftiness of speech or wisdom, proclaiming to you the mystery1 of God; 2 for I had resolved to know nothing among you except Jesus Christ, and him crucified.
+3 What’s more, I was with you in weakness, and in fear, and in much trembling; 4 and my message2 and my proclamation did not come with persuasive words of human wisdom, but with a demonstration of the Spirit and of power, 5 so that your faith would not be in the wisdom of men, but in the power of God.

-6 However, we do speak wisdom among those who are mature, yet not the wisdom of this age, or of the rulers of this age, who are coming to nothing.
-7 Instead, we speak the wisdom of God in a mystery, the hidden wisdom which God preordained before the ages for our glory; 8 a wisdom that none of the rulers of this age understood, for had they understood it, they would not have crucified the Lord of glory.
-9 But, as it is written: “Things no eye has seen, things no ear has heard, things that have not entered into the heart of man, such are the things that God has prepared for those who love Him.”2 10 Yet3 God has revealed them to us through the Spirit.
-For the Spirit searches all things, even the deep things of God.4 11 For who among men knows the things of a5 man except the spirit of the man that is in him?
-Even so, no one knows the things of God except the Spirit of God.
-12 Now we have received, not the spirit of the world, but the Spirit who is from God, that we might know the things freely given to us by God.
-13 These things we also speak, not in words taught by human wisdom, but in words taught by the Spirit, combining spiritual thoughts with spiritual words.6 14 But the natural man does not welcome the things of the Spirit of God, for they are foolishness to him; and he cannot understand them, because they are spiritually discerned.
+10 Yet4 God has revealed them to us through the Spirit.
+For the Spirit searches all things, even the deep things of God.5 11 For who among men knows the things of a6 man except the spirit of the man within him?
+Just so, no one knows the things of God except the Spirit of God.
+12 Now we have not received the spirit of the world, but the Spirit who is from God, so that we may know the things that God has graciously given to us.
+13 And we also speak these things, not in words taught by human wisdom, but in words taught by the Spirit, combining spiritual thoughts with spiritual words.7 14 However, the natural man does not welcome8 the things of the Spirit of God, for they are foolishness to him; he cannot understand them, since they must be spiritually discerned.
 15 But he who is spiritual judges all things, yet he himself is rightly judged by no one.
-16 For, “Who has known the mind of the Lord, that he should instruct Him?”7 But we have the mind of Christ.
+16 For, “Who has known the mind of the Lord, or who can win him to his point of view?”9 But we have the mind of Christ.

 - Some mss testimony